lgraber185/covid_script/README.md

 # covid_script
-Basic python script that scrapes a website for keyword text to determine whether covid appointments are available, then sends an email when they are
+Basic python script that scrapes a website for keyword text to determine whether covid appointments are available, then sends an email (through gmail) when they are